NuLink-network/docs/product/worker_running.md

 Remark: If you use a LAN address in the first step, please use --no-ip-checkup.
-If you start the node without binding, use --no-block-until-ready
+If you start the node without bonding, use --no-block-until-ready